catseye/Tamsin/doc/Error_Reporting.markdown

 For now, only the Tamsin interpreter is expected to pass these tests.

+Also, these tests expose some details about how Falderal creates temp files.
+Boo!

     -> Tests for functionality "Intepret Tamsin program"

 When a scanning error occurs in a Tamsin source, the filename, line number,